VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > me to clarify my definitions of the expected behavior of the system to
 > the developers.

-For additional examples, see the **Conference.AcceptanceTests** solution file included with the downloadable source.
+For additional examples, see the **Conference.AcceptanceTests** Visual Studio solution file included with the downloadable source.

 ### Making the Tests Executable